Iglesia de San Millan: (left) apses; (right) bell tower

 Columns and reliefs of the portico are in much worse condition than those of the bell tower.
 This because the latter was greatly damaged by fire in 1896 and it was rebuilt in the early XXth century in the style of the old one and some additions/changes made after the XIIIth century were removed.

 The worn out capitals of the portico were decorated with a variety of subjects.
-The sculptors of the time were highly skilled in working with curved surfaces as one can see in the XIIth century cloisters of Cefalù and Monreale in Sicily.
+The sculptors of the time were highly skilled in working with curved surfaces as one can see at Sainte-Marie-des-Dames at Saintes in France and in the XIIth century cloisters of Cefalù and Monreale in Sicily.

-Iglesia de San Justo y Pastor near the Roman aqueduct on the hill opposite the town; it is also known as Santos Ninos (Holy Children) because Justo and Pastor were beheaded at the age of seven during the persecution by Emperor Diocletian : (left) portal; (right) bell tower with stork nests
+Iglesia de San Justo y Pastor near the Roman aqueduct on the hill opposite the town; it is also known as Santos Ninos (Holy Children) because Justo and Pastor were beheaded at the age of seven during the persecution by Emperor Diocletian (see the church dedicated to them near Saint-Bertrand-de-Comminges in the French Pyrenees): (left) portal; (right) bell tower with stork nests

 Views from the Alcazar: (left) Iglesia de la Vera Cruz (Romanesque); (right) Monasterio de Santa Maria del Parral (Renaissance)